jfields4733/Jordan/-1Buffers/README_Completed.md

 *How do the net, cell, IO ports change?*

+The nets from each cell connect to each other before connecting to the LED.

 *Does vivado fail during RTL Analysis, Synthesis, Implementation or Bit File Generation?*

 Vivado fails during implementation.

 *What does the error message **multi-driven net** mean?
 What would you look for as an error in your circuit design?
 What is a **multi-driven net**?*

+The error message multi-driven net means that somewhere in the circuit two inputs are connected to the same wire.
+I would look in the circuit design for which switches were assigned to which LEDs and to see if there were multiple switches assigned to 1 LED.
+A multi-driven net is a net that gets its on/off status from multiple inputs.

 ****